Quuxplusone/hexx/WALKTHRU.md

 - Orc's Vomit (increases STR by 1)
 - Cloud Amulet (???)
 - Serpent Amulet (increases STR by 5 when worn)
+- Night Amulet (increases DEX by 5 when worn)
+- Dragon Amulet (increases CON by 5 when worn)

 Walkthrough